Seizure Training for School Personnel is designed for people who work with children and youth in school settings.

 Anyone can take the course to learn about epilepsy in school settings, but content is intended for school personnel who want an introduction to seizure identification and first aid strategies.

-See our FAQs additional technical requirements.
+See our FAQs for additional technical requirements.

 Can’t find the answer to your question?